gahanh/arithmatic-robo/ArithmaticRobo-Gym_Environment/README.md

 The inputs are 2 randomly generated numbers.
 The Agent tries to find the best action to go from one number to another number.

+To use this environment, download the repo zip file to your local drive.
+Unzip it, then upload the whole folder to your Google Drive.

+Then open maths-rl.ipynb in Google Colab and step through.